RPanczak/ISPM_excess-mortality-historical/README.md

 ### Online documentation

-Full details of the data sources, data preparation and main as well as supplementary analyses are available [on the project pages](https://rpanczak.github.io/ISPM_excess-mortality/).
+Details of the data sources, data preparation and main as well as supplementary analyses are available [on the project pages](https://rpanczak.github.io/ISPM_excess-mortality/).

 Visual summary of repo content [here](https://octo-repo-visualization.vercel.app/?repo=RPanczak%2FISPM_excess-mortality).